-- Kai-Capri General Policy #4: "As currently mapped, the maximum number of residential units on the Kai-Capri Property is 255 394, and up to 10 are allowed on the Steam Pump Ranch Estates property." - Kai-Capri Neighborhood Commercial / Office Policy #1: "Must be developed for commercial, and office, senior care, and/or residential uses as part of an overall master plan that includes planning for the Master Plan Community (MPC) property to the south."
+- Kai-Capri General Policy #4: "As currently mapped, the maximum number of residential units on the Kai-Capri Property is 255 394, and up to 10 are allowed on the Steam Pump Ranch Estates property." - Kai-Capri Neighborhood Commercial / Office Policy #1: "Must be developed for commercial and office uses as part of an overall master plan that includes planning for the Master Plan Community (MPC) property to the south.
+Silverhawke Block 5, Parcel 220-06-0640, may be developed for R-6 uses."